Sacred Heart University

 All students must have all of their proper forms handed into the Club Sports Athletic Trainer and be cleared to participate in order to be get the necessary coverage.

-If you have any questions please do not hesitate to ask the Club Sports Athletic Trainer, Mandy Frescoln, at email@example.com or 203-396-8286.
+If you have any questions please do not hesitate to ask the Club Sports Athletic Trainer, Kyle Kutsup, at firstname.lastname@example.org or 203-396-8281.